LiveInChat/lool/markdown/en/policy.md

 * Right To Modify This Privacy Policy
 * How To Contact Us

-We have provided you with the links above to help you navigate to specific sections of this Privacy Policy, but we recommend you read this policy its entirety before using the LOOOL mobile applications, website, social media pages or interacting with our agents, contractors or employees.
+We have provided you with the links above to help you navigate to specific sections of this Privacy Policy, but we recommend you read this policy its entirety before using the LO_OL mobile applications, website, social media pages or interacting with our agents, contractors or employees.

 1. THE INFORMATION THAT WE COLLECT

 We automatically collect information when you use our services.

 * Usage Information:We collect information about your activities on our application using web beacons, cookies, or other analytics tools.
   * These technologies collect certain traffic information that your browser sends, such as your browser type and language, browser history, and access times.
-They may also collect information about your IP address, unique device identifier, geolocation information, clickstream behavior (e.g., the pages you view, the links you click, and other actions you take in connection with LOOOL).
+They may also collect information about your IP address, unique device identifier, geolocation information, clickstream behavior (e.g., the pages you view, the links you click, and other actions you take in connection with LO_OL).
 * Device Information:We collect information from and about the devices you use.
   * For example: hardware, software, device brand/model, IP address, app version, internet type, and other device information.
 * Location Information:We may collect information about your location.
 * Information Collected by Cookies or Other Technologies:We may use cookies and other technologies, such as: web beacons, web storage, and unique advertising identifiers, to collect information about your activity, browser, and device.
 Most web browsers are set to accept cookies, but you can usually remove or reject cookies through the settings on your browser or device.
 * Log Information:We collect log information when you use our website, such as device information, including your browser type and language, access times, pages viewed, IP address, and identifiers associated with cookies.
 We collect information from third-parties.
-LOOOL uses third-party services that may collect information used to identify you.
+LO_OL uses third-party services that may collect information used to identify you.
 Third-parties may share information with us as well.
 We may use this information, among other ways, to help target or measure the performance of ads.
-Below are links to privacy policies of the third-party service providers used by the LOOOL app:
+Below are links to privacy policies of the third-party service providers used by the LO_OL app:
 * Google Analytics for Firebase
 * Firebase Crashlytics
 * Appsflyer